christianThardy/christianThardy.github.io/tom-interpretability.md

 - Tracking multiple states of reality: It keeps separate representations for what’s true versus what the subjects believe.
 - Understanding subject knowledge limitations: Heads explicitly encode what a subject knows - versus what they don’t know.
-- Maintaining long-range dependencies: The model integrates information from across the sequence, ensuring coherence.
+- Maintaining long-range dependencies: The model integrates information from across the sequence and its attention blocks, ensuring coherence.
 - Integrating temporal and perspective information: It distinguishes changes over time while keeping track of different viewpoints.

-These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and subject knowledge states, showing sophisticated pattern matching during next-token prediction.
+These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and subject knowledge states, showing sophisticated reasoning during next-token prediction.

 **Localized circuit for belief tracking:** It’s worth noting how interventions and ablation experiments reinforce the idea that these capabilities are localized (e.g. heads exhibiting induction behavior show significant performance drops when ablated).

-Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys, values, outputs, and the head effects via path pactching, we can start to build a bigger picture of what is happening and start thinking about a circuit. <a href="https://github.com/christianThardy/christianThardy.github.io/blob/master/tom-circuit-path.md" title="ToM circuit paths" rel="nofollow">A more in-depth qualitative analysis can be found here</a>.
+Thinking about how the model generalizes the task given the data from analyzing the queries, keys, values, outputs, and the head effects via path pactching, we can start to build a bigger picture of what is happening and start thinking about a circuit. <a href="https://github.com/christianThardy/christianThardy.github.io/blob/master/tom-circuit-path.md" title="ToM circuit paths" rel="nofollow">A more in-depth qualitative analysis can be found here</a>.
 Thinking about the circuit from a high level:

 **Previous Token → Duplicate Token:**
 The outputs from early previous token heads are fed as queries, keys, and values into the duplicate token head (8.1).
 By capturing the same tokens from multiple angles, 8.1 maintains parallel, multi-perspective state representations—one for each subject or belief context—enabling the model to track what each subject knows or *believes*.